albertmourato/wedeploy.com/node/electric/src/pages/docs/data/filtering-data/index.md

 ```

 <h5 id="fields">fields</h5>
-Sometimes you don't need all fields from an Object, in these cases you can use the `fields` method to get only the fields that you want.
+Sometimes you don't need all fields from a document, in these cases you can use the `fields` method to get only the fields that you want.

 ```javascript
 WeDeploy